-From an engineering perspective, the nature of real-time data requires a paradigm shift in how you build and maintain your ETL data pipeline.
-This type of is continuously streamed in very expected loads, however, the structure of the data may change in the same frequency.
+From an engineering perspective, the nature of real-time data requires a paradigm shift in how you build and maintain ETL data pipelines.
+Streaming data is continuously generated – and while the inflow of data can be fairly predictable, the structure of the data may change in the same frequency.

 Benefits of stream processing

 - Data freshness – since events are processed close to the time they are generated, you avoid the delays involved with batch processing and can make data available for analysis faster.